synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 // Warnings were encountered during analysis:
 //
-// projects/ng-diagram/src/core/src/math/ng-diagram-math.ts:11:27 - (ae-forgotten-export) The symbol "angleBetweenPoints" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:2894:783 - (ae-forgotten-export) The symbol "i1_2" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/math/ng-diagram-math.ts:11:27 - (ae-forgotten-export) The symbol "snapAngle" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:2894:870 - (ae-forgotten-export) The symbol "i9" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/math/snap-angle/snap-angle.ts:19:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/ng-diagram/ng-diagram.d.ts:3176:955 - (ae-forgotten-export) The symbol "i1" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/math/snap-angle/snap-angle.ts:20:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/ng-diagram/ng-diagram.d.ts:3176:1053 - (ae-forgotten-export) The symbol "i2" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:70:4 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// dist/ng-diagram/ng-diagram.d.ts:3176:1127 - (ae-forgotten-export) The symbol "i3" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:72:56 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// dist/ng-diagram/ng-diagram.d.ts:3176:1210 - (ae-forgotten-export) The symbol "i4" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:72:58 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// dist/ng-diagram/ng-diagram.d.ts:3176:1286 - (ae-forgotten-export) The symbol "i5" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:72:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// dist/ng-diagram/ng-diagram.d.ts:3176:1360 - (ae-forgotten-export) The symbol "i6" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:72:40 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// dist/ng-diagram/ng-diagram.d.ts:3176:1429 - (ae-forgotten-export) The symbol "i7" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:73:4 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// dist/ng-diagram/ng-diagram.d.ts:3176:1505 - (ae-forgotten-export) The symbol "i8" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:77:4 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// dist/ng-diagram/ng-diagram.d.ts:3321:10 - (ae-forgotten-export) The symbol "angleBetweenPoints" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:79:48 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// dist/ng-diagram/ng-diagram.d.ts:3330:10 - (ae-forgotten-export) The symbol "snapAngle" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:79:50 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// dist/ng-diagram/ng-diagram.d.ts:3819:325 - (ae-forgotten-export) The symbol "i1_4" needs to be exported by the entry point index.d.ts
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:79:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// dist/ng-diagram/ng-diagram.d.ts:4876:9 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:79:30 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// dist/ng-diagram/ng-diagram.d.ts:4878:61 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// projects/ng-diagram/src/core/src/shortcut-manager/shortcut-manager.ts:80:4 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// dist/ng-diagram/ng-diagram.d.ts:4878:63 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i1" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4878:22 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i2" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4878:45 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i3" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4879:9 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i4" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4883:9 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i5" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4885:53 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i6" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4885:55 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i7" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4885:22 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// projects/ng-diagram/src/lib/components/diagram/ng-diagram.component.ts:93:32 - (ae-forgotten-export) The symbol "i8" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4885:35 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// projects/ng-diagram/src/lib/components/edge/base-edge/base-edge.component.ts:47:40 - (ae-forgotten-export) The symbol "i1_2" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:4886:9 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// projects/ng-diagram/src/lib/components/edge/base-edge/base-edge.component.ts:47:40 - (ae-forgotten-export) The symbol "i9" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:5075:9 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// projects/ng-diagram/src/lib/components/port/ng-diagram-port.component.ts:43:36 - (ae-forgotten-export) The symbol "i1_4" needs to be exported by the entry point index.d.ts
+// dist/ng-diagram/ng-diagram.d.ts:5076:9 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen

 // (No @packageDocumentation comment for this package)